Marc Viquez

 Extras 4

-One point for the 17-foot statue of Larry Bird in front of the arena honoring one of the game's greatest players.
+The arena earns one point for the 17-foot statue of Larry Bird in front, honoring one of the game's greatest players.
+He last suited up in 1979, but his legacy is alive at the school.
+He is indeed Larry Legend.

 The second point is for the recent renovations that have changed the appearance of the building from the inside out.
-A third point is for the newer banners that are on display that includes a retro-looking 1979 Final Four logo, along with one for the university's only NCAA championship, 1977 Gymnastic champions,
+A third point is for the newer banners on display, including a retro-looking 1979 Final Four logo, along with the school's only NCAA championship, the 1977 Gymnastic team.

 Final Thoughts